WikiLeaks exposing the truth

 - The hackers believed they had found evidence that Telstra was acting illegally.

 I also wrote to Hon.
 Robert Clark on 20 June 2012 to remind him that his office was already in receipt of a 7 July 2011 statutory declaration from Graham Schorer.
-I also approached other government authorities and provided the Scandrett & Associates report (see Open Letter File No/12 and File No/13), which leaves no doubt that the hackers were right on target concerning this electronic surveillance.
+I also approached other government authorities and provided the Scandrett & Associates report (see Open Letter File No/12 and File No/13), which leaves no doubt that the hackers were right on target concerning this electronic surveillance being carried out by Telstra on the COT Cases.